Stone House (Bridgton, Maine): Description and history

 Willis Park Road.
 The house is built on a sloping lot, and presents a single story to the south and two stories to the north.
 It is built out of slabs of granite hand-quarried from a local quarry, with a timber-frame half story.
 It has a gabled roof and a central brick chimney, and modern ells extend the building to the west.
 Its main facade is five bays wide, with a center entrance framed by sidelight windows.

 The house was built in 1828-30 by John Mead, Sr., an Englishman who settled here in the early 1800s.
 In 1828, his house was destroyed by a freak windstorm, and he decided to build a house that was capable of withstanding such events.
 It is the only house known in western Maine that uses English masonry methods.
-Mead was also engaged in the only known instance in the state of planting mulberry trees for the purpose of cultivating silk worms.
+Mead was also one of a small number of farmers in Maine who engaged in planting mulberry trees for the purpose of cultivating silk worms.